 – Robert Browning

-To change, we need to encourage respect for each other and experiences.
+To commit to battling ageism, we need to encourage respect for each other and experiences.
 That relationship and respect allow us the opportunity to use a person’s talent to better our world.

 Don’t miss out on the valuable resources, relationships, companionship, and friendship each has to offer.
 Pay attention to the value in each person as a human being.
 Each of us can make a difference in changing how we view people we meet all around us.
 Change begins with me.
 So what are a few ways we can encourage each other to appreciate the generations above us and below us?